 As frontline health care practitioners, Chiropractors see injured patients struggling to manage their pain and regain their mobility every day.
 As part of an ongoing treatment care plan, cold therapeutic lasers can help accelerate healing, reduce inflammation, and eliminate pain, all while adding value to your practice and increasing revenue.

-More than 4,000 studies worldwide have examined the use of low-level laser therapy, proving the benefits of this highly effective, non-invasive, and pain-free treatment alternative for a wide range of nerve, muscle, and joint conditions*.
+More than 4,000 studies worldwide have examined the use of low-level laser or cold laser therapy, proving the benefits of this highly effective, non-invasive, and pain-free treatment alternative for a wide range of nerve, muscle, and joint conditions*.

 Theralase® therapeutic lasers expose tissue to light energy (photons) on two wavelengths, triggering a chain of chemical reactions on the cellular level that initiates tissue healing and pain reduction.
 As the most scientifically and clinically supported therapeutic medical laser technology on the market, Theralase’s® patented superpulsed cold laser system penetrates up to 5 inches in depth, targeting tissue other light-based systems are unable to reach.
 This cutting-edge technology provides customized and optimized treatment for each patient, automatically adjusting to deliver the most effective treatment to even the deepest injury sites.